gnikolovski/simple_facebook_pixel/README.md

   * Purchase
   * CompleteRegistration
   * AddToCart
-  * AddToWishlist
+  * AddToWishlist (Commerce Wishlist/Flag implementation)

 REQUIREMENTS
 ------------

-Drupal Commerce is a soft dependency.
-Having this module installed is optional.
+Drupal Commerce and Flag modules are soft dependencies.
+Having these modules installed is optional.
 If you have it installed, then you can use Commerce specific events.

 INSTALLATION